OptiX

 Nvidia OptiX (OptiX Application Acceleration Engine) is a ray tracing API that was first developed around 2009.
 The computations are offloaded to the GPUs through either the low-level or the high-level API introduced with CUDA.
 CUDA is only available for Nvidia's graphics products.
 Nvidia OptiX is part of Nvidia GameWorks.
 OptiX is a high-level, or "to-the-algorithm" API, meaning that it is designed to encapsulate the entire algorithm of which ray tracing is a part, not just the ray tracing itself.
 This is meant to allow the OptiX engine to execute the larger algorithm with great flexibility without application-side changes.

 Commonly, video games use rasterization rather than ray tracing for their rendering.

-According to Nvidia, OptiX is designed to be flexible enough for "procedural definitions and hybrid rendering approaches."
-Aside from computer graphics rendering, OptiX also helps in optical & acoustical design, radiation and electromagnetic research, artificial intelligence queries and collision analysis.
+According to Nvidia, OptiX is designed to be flexible enough for "procedural definitions and hybrid rendering approaches".
+Aside from computer graphics rendering, OptiX also helps in optical and acoustical design, radiation and electromagnetic research, artificial intelligence queries and collision analysis.